MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-2.md

 keywords: azure service principal, create service principal azure, create service principal azure cli
 ---

-# 2 - Create a service principal with password-based authentication
+# 2 - Use password-based authentication

 When creating a service principal, you choose the type of sign-in authentication it uses.
 There are two types of authentication available for Azure service principals: **password-based authentication** and **certificate-based authentication**.
 Password-based authentication is good to use when learning about service principals, but it is not recommended for applications.